dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

 ## Data platform setup

-This section explains the considerations and methods to connect your data platform to dbt Cloud.
+This section outlines the considerations and methods to connect your data platform(s) to dbt Cloud.

 1. Set up your [data platform connections](/docs/cloud/connect-data-platform/about-connections) and [environment variables](/guides/core-to-cloud-1?step=4) in dbt Cloud. dbt Cloud can connect with a variety of data platform providers including:
    - [AlloyDB](/docs/cloud/connect-data-platform/connect-redshift-postgresql-alloydb)